Referral procedure for Danish patients

 Patients from Copenhagen Region are referred by general practitioners.
 We ask the GPs to refer patients to private neurologists first except for the difficult headache patients.
 Patients with suspected or verified idiopathic (benign) intracranial hypertension (IIH/BIH) can be referred from either neurologist or ophthalmologist.

 Three categories of patients from other Regions in Denmark may be referred for out- and in-patient treatment:

-for the Initial Consultation Form and the Headache Diary.
+To have your visit as efficient and comfortable as possible please contact us for the Initial Consultation Form and the Headache Diary.
+See contact informations below.